JuliaSmoothOptimizers/JuliaSmoothOptimizers.github.io/contributing.md

 If you think you found a bug in any of our packages, feel free to open an issue at the specific GitHub repo.
 For our packages, it should be a link like `https://github.com/JuliaSmoothOptimizers/PACKAGE.jl`.
-For our tutorials, you can open an issue here or in the specific tutorial page.
+For our tutorials, you can open an issue here or in <https://github.com/JuliaSmoothOptimizers/JSOTutorials.jl>.

 Focused suggestion and requests can also be opened as issues.
 Before opening a pull request, start an issue or a discussion on the topic, please.